-For music Artist, Producers and Bands the internet has endless possibilities to promote your music, and get you some serious spotlight action.
+For music Artist, Producers and Bands the internet has endless possibilities to promote your music online, and get you some serious spotlight action.
 Just make sure you let your creativity run wild! and to learn (crunching the numbers) from the marketing promotions you run!
 Go back to the drawing board make changes, fine tune your promotions and run them again (wash, rinse & repeat)

 Here are the top 5 basic strategies you could be using to promote your music.

 These day’s we all use social media, if you are not on Facebook, Twitter or Instagram (just to name a few out there) You are not of this world!
 You most likely are not using your social media campaigns to there full potential either!
 Social media not a straight-up marketing platform.
 It’s more a place where you can create conversations and word-of-mouth marketing with your fans and future fans!
 So you can’t just blast promo’s on too your social media channels, just create smart social media content that’s funny, conversational and triggers emotions for around 70% to 80% of the time. the rest can be smart promotion of songs, music stores, website, etc…

 A little example how to use conversational promotions:

 - If you are recording a new album, just post some small updates on social media about your day in the studio (try to use different pic’s & video’s or text for different social media channels!)